day8/re-frame/docs/WIP/MentalModelOmnibus.md

 This tutorial is a tour
 of these ideas, justifications and insights.
 It is a little rambling, but I believe you'll be glad you persisted.
-By the end, I'm hoping you will have had an "Oh, now I get it" moment.
+By the end, I'm hoping you'll have had an "Oh, now I get it" moment.